Caretaker (Star Trek: Voyager): Plot

 The two ships follow energy pulses sent from the array to a nearby planet.
 En route, they encounter Neelix, a space trader eager to assist them in exchange for water and rescuing his companion, the Ocampa Kes, from the violent Kazon that inhabit the planet's surface.
 Kes' people live in a subterranean complex, cared for by the Caretaker who supplies them with energy and other essentials.
 The only expectation is that they tend to any beings sent to them, each suffering an incurable disease.
 As the crews determine how to rescue Kim and Torres, the Caretaker realigns the array and fires more frequent energy bursts.
 Vulcan security chief Tuvok deduces that the Caretaker is dying and is ensuring the Ocampa are kept safe by sealing the underground complex, though eventually their resources will be depleted.
 With time running short, a combined away team penetrates the shields protecting the complex and rescues Kim and Torres.

 The crews again ask the Caretaker to return them to the Alpha Quadrant.
 He reveals that he was part of an ancient alien race whose technology accidentally destroyed the Ocampan planet's atmosphere, leaving it lifeless.
 In recompense, he and another of his race have cared for the Ocampa ever since.
 His companion having long moved on, he experiments on species from distant galactic sectors hoping to find a compatible match so that he could reproduce and pass the responsibility to his offspring.
 Nearing death, the Caretaker initiates the array's self-destruct sequence to prevent the technology from falling to the Kazon.
 As the Caretaker dies, the ships are attacked by a Kazon fleet.
-Janeway and Chakotay coordinate a counterattack to protect the array; Chakotay sacrifices his vessel to destroy a Kazon ship, but the damaged array disables the self-destruct sequence.
+Janeway and Chakotay coordinate a counterattack to protect the array; Chakotay sacrifices his vessel to destroy a Kazon ship, but the damage the array suffers disables the self-destruct sequence.
 Janeway opts to respect the Caretaker's wishes and orders the array destroyed, despite it being their only chance at returning home.
 With the array destroyed, the Kazon disengage.
 Their leader informs Janeway she has made an enemy.